meltwater2000/noobsconfig/customise/README.md

 It only supports WPA/WPA2 wifi networks, but it could be easily modified for other types.
 On execution of this script it will ask for the wifi network ID (SSID) and the password.
 It will then create a temporary sample '/etc/network/interfaces' and a `/etc/wpa_supplicant/wpa_supplicant.conf` file.
 These will be archived into a `Raspbian_root.tar` file (using `nc-get-label`) ready for copying to the NOOBS /os/Raspbian folder.
 Again, if you want to use a different name for the tar file, specify it as the 1st argument.
 But note that only customised tar files with the appropriate name will be installed automatically.

+If you notice some strange settings at the end of `interfaces` relating to eth0:1, these were suggested by @Cymplecy to provide a default wired IP address. if you don't need them they can be safely deleted.